 "It's 72 percent of our monthly bill.
 We haven't had a chance to do anything about the fees up 'til now," said Mike Greenfield, who serves as a deacon at Washington, D.C.'s Church of the Incarnation.

-Greenfield attended the first of three information sessions in November, hosted by the District's Department of Energy and Environment to outline which nonprofits will be eligible for the relief, how much they can receive and how the application process will work.
-DOEE also launched a website to explain the details.
+Greenfield attended one of three information sessions in November, hosted by the District's Department of Energy and Environment to outline which nonprofits will be eligible for the relief, how much they can receive and how the application process will work.
+DOEE also launched an information page on its website to explain the details.

 "I think it's very important that they are at least providing the opportunity to give feedback as well as provide information," said Greenfield.

-To be eligible for the relief program, non-profits must be a religious entity, a cemetery or licensed with D.C.'s Department of Consumer and Regulatory Affairs as a charity and have tax exempt property status.
+To be eligible for the relief program, non-profits must be a religious entity, a cemetery or licensed with D.C.'s Department of Consumer and Regulatory Affairs as a charity and have tax-exempt property status.
 They will be required to demonstrate hardship by providing documentation that their Clean Rivers fees amount to at least 1 percent of their revenue, after expenses.
-Religious institutions that don't file an IRS tax form 990 will be allowed to self-certify their financial status.

 The money will only be available on a first-come, first-served basis.
 However, DOEE officials told the I-Team they are confident there will be enough money for all eligible entities that apply.